Shank-devBytes001/MedXpert/README.md

 # MedXpert

-Paper less OPD/IPD for medical, easy access of medical records for future purposes.
+A paperless OPD/IPD solution for easy access of medical records.

 # $${\color{skyblue}MedXpert}$$ - Digitizing the healthcare